CSCI1090-F24/ps2/README.md

 4. `ps2-part4.py` (Part 4)

 ### Important Guidelines
 * Your problem set must be submitted with GitHub.
-If you are struggling to use GitHub, the TAs can help!
+If you are struggling to use GitHub, the TAs and I can help!
 * You can confirm that you submitted correctly by looking at your repo on GitHub in your browser.
+Log in at github.com, and select Repositories from the drop-down menu in the upper left corner..
 * You do not need to do error checking.
 You can assume the user will always enter the kind of input you ask for.
 * Comments are not required yet, but they are strongly encouraged so that we can give you partial credit.
 * Points will be deducted if your output does not match the required format.